Categories:

 Your plan manager is not responsible for designing your support plan or determining what types of supports you can purchase with NDIS funds.
 That’s decided by the NDIA when your eligibility is approved.
 Your plan manager also doesn’t set fees for the support services you receive, although they can negotiate with your service providers for lower fees (just as you can if you’re self-managing).
 Plan managers are usually not responsible for choosing your service providers, setting up your service schedule, or managing the implementation of your plan, although they may help you choose service providers if you request that.
 Your plan manager is responsible for the financial administration of your plan.

-If you choose a plan manager, they will keep you updated on how much you’ve spent of your funds and what’s still available in your budget for each category.
+If you choose a plan manager, they will keep you updated on how much you’ve spent from your funds and what’s still available in your budget for each category.
 If your funds are low, it’s their responsibility to contact you as soon as possible and help you budget your approved funds.
 If your funds are being spent too quickly, you may need to contact NDIA to be re-evaluated for additional support funding.

 Because your plan manager is responsible for filing claims for reimbursement from NDIA for the invoices they’ve paid to your support providers, your plan manager is also responsible for ensuring that those claims are not fraudulent.
 If your support funds are used inappropriately or fraudulently, your plan manager can be liable for the unapproved costs.

-Finally, your plan manager may provide additional services for capacity building and training.
+What’s more, your plan manager may provide additional services for capacity building and training.
 This involves teaching you how to manage the financial aspects of your plan.
 These capacity-building services can enable you to eventually transition to self-managing your plan if you desire.

-What Are the Benefits of a Plan Manager?
+The Benefits of a Plan Manager

 Choosing a plan manager for your NDIS plan gives you the benefits of self-management along with the simplicity of agency management.
 It’s much easier than self-managing your plan, since you don’t have to keep track of all the invoices and claims yourself, and you don’t have to make sure to complete all the paperwork correctly.
 Just like agency management, using a plan manager allows you to not worry about the financial aspects of your support plan.